 26+ High Quality, “Don’t Miss This”, Great Summer Camps

-Summer 2020 is approaching, and so is summer vacation–so I have made a list of summer camps in Howard County (as well as near me in adjoining counties).
-The list of camps includes academic sessions for the many Howard County GT students, sports, drama, arts, crafts, and music.
+Summer 2023 is approaching, and so is summer vacation–so I have made a list of summer camps in Howard County (as well as near me in adjoining counties).
+The camps include academic sessions for the many Howard County GT students, sports, drama, arts, crafts, and music.

-As a former teacher, I can tell you that summer break can do some damage to your child’s academic skills.
-Every year there are too many kids who come back to school with lower reading and math abilities than they left with the previous school year.
+As a former teacher, I can tell you that summer break can damage your child’s academic skills.
+Every year too many kids come back to school with lower reading and math abilities than they left with the previous school year.

-The reason this happens will be obvious to most parents who have themselves spent their childhood summers watching TV, hanging out with friends, and avoiding anything remotely academic.
+The reason this happens will be obvious to most parents who have spent their childhood summers watching videos, hanging out with friends, and avoiding anything remotely academic.
 Some of this is great, but not too much it seems.

 [Need gift ideas for the brainy kids in your life?
 See my list of present ideas for toddlers, kids, and teens]

-With that in mind, my friends and I have been discussing all of the fun and interesting summer camp options that are available these days around Howard County, Montgomery County, and Baltimore Maryland.
+With that in mind, my friends and I have been discussing the fun and interesting summer camp options available these days around Howard County, Montgomery County, and Baltimore, Maryland.

-Please drop me a comment if you know of ones that I missed.
-BTW, I am only listing camps that I have first-hand knowledge of–these aren’t paid listings, but just interesting summer camps that I think kids will actually benefit from attending–some are learning camps for gifted and talented (GT / TAG) kids, and others are just general fun camps.
+Please drop me a comment if you know of any camps that I missed.
+BTW, I am only listing camps that I have first-hand knowledge of–these aren’t paid listings, but just interesting summer camps that I think kids will benefit from attending–some are learning camps for gifted and talented (GT / TAG) kids, and others are just general fun camps.

 You may also want to read my review of Google Fi Mobile Phone Service]

-- Glenelg Country School – In Ellicott City, this school has some amazing choices for summer learning fun including in theater, GT math, dance, chess, robotics and sports.
+- Glenelg Country School – In Ellicott City, this school has some amazing choices for summer learning fun, including theater, GT math, dance, chess, robotics, and sports.
 I highly recommend checking out their offerings.
 The school has a wonderful campus in the forest in a rural part of Ellicott City.
-Camps run until the end of July.
+Camps run until the end of July. 👍

-- Howard Community College – These are very popular summer GT camps and summer classes–popular like a rock concert–the registration begins and ten minutes later it’s “sold out”…Check out the options.
+- Howard Community College – These are very popular summer GT camps and summer classes–popular like a rock concert–the registration begins.
+Ten minutes later, it’s “sold out”…Check out the options.
 Many of them are very good!
-For 2020 registration opens on January 30, 2020.
-Don’t miss your chance–review the options and get ready to sign up in time!
+For 2023 registration opens on January 30, 2023.
+Don’t miss your chance–review the options and get ready to sign up in time! 👍

 - Imagination Stage – This Bethesda, MD venue is a promising place for fun and creative learning.
-This is definitely not in Howard County or even Baltimore, but if you happen to work out that way in Montgomery County, definitely consider sending your kids there for a week or two.
-Registration for 2020 now open.
+This is not in Howard County or even Baltimore, but if you happen to work out that way in Montgomery County, consider sending your kids there for a week or two.
+Registration for 2023 is now open.👍

-- Howard County Art’s Council Center for the Arts–they have all sorts of art camps, including acting.
-There is very limited space for these summer camps that go late June until Mid August.
-If your child is interested in the arts, this is definitely a “don’t miss” summer camp!
-Registration for 2020 opened 1/3/2020.
+- Howard County Art’s Council Center for the Arts IN PERSON –they have all sorts of art camps, including acting.
+There is very limited space for these summer camps that go from late June until Mid August.
+If your child is interested in the arts, this is a “don’t miss” summer camp!

-- Club SciKidz – Space explorer, science chef and other great days of fun await your child at this camp in Ellicott City.
+- Club SciKidz – Space explorer, science chef, and other great days of fun await your child at this camp in Ellicott City.
 Deep space robotics?
 3-D Printing?
 Minecraft?
 Emergency Vet?
 YES!
 My kids have really enjoyed their camps.
-Registration is now open!
+2023 registration is now open!👍

-- Columbia Academy (Not updated for 2020!)
-Columbia Academy in Columbia Maryland has some wonderful summer camps for all ages of kids.
-For more about Columbia Academy–see my post about private schools in Howard County.
+- Columbia Academy Columbia Academy in Columbia, Maryland, has some wonderful summer camps for of all ages kids.
+For more about Columbia Academy–see my post about private schools in Howard County. 👍

 |Great Summer Camps in Central Maryland|

-- Camp IO– Yoga and science camp in Columbia, MD for kids ages 6-11. $330/week (as of January 2020.
+- Camp IO– Yoga and science camp in Columbia, MD for kids ages 6-11.
 This camp looks great for boys and girls who love science and need more balance in their lives-mandalas and model rockets, a brilliant combination!
 My kids have enjoyed their camps in the past (including their School’s Out camps).

 - Howard County Conservancy has some great camps.
-They are nature themed and take place in Woodstock, MD and Elkridge, MD.
+They are nature-themed and take place in Woodstock, MD, and Elkridge, MD.
 Conquer the trails of the Patapsco Valley, learn about some of the amazing beasts in our forests and streams, go green!
 My kids have enjoyed their camps in the past (including their School’s Out camps).
-Registration opens January 15, 2020.

 - Howard County Public Schools – Want to learn Chinese this summer?
 How about a biomedical skills camp?
-Only at HCPSS!
-In person registration begins February 1, 2020.
+Only at HCPSS! 👍

 - Karate Camp – Wilde Lake Karate would be a great place to learn martial arts this summer.
-Check it out!
-Also see the summer camps at Karate 4 Girls.
+Check it out! 👍

 - Drama Learning Center – Great camps where kids can hone their drama skills in Columbia/Ellicott City.